wojtekmaj/opening-hours-utils/README.md

 import { getNextClosedAt } from '@wojtekmaj/opening-hours-utils';

 getNextClosedAt('Mo-Fr 08:00-17:30', mondayNoon); // 'Mo 17:30'
+getNextClosedAt('Mo-Fr 08:00-17:30', mondayNoon, true); // 2022-01-03T17:30:00.000Z
 ```

 #### `getNextClosedNow()`

 Gets the next closing time.
 Returns null if place is currently closed.
+An optional parameter can be used to return a `Date` object instead of a formatted string.

 ##### Sample usage